(Last Updated: Oct 26, 2020)

 |Pro Mini Style clone 3.3v 8mHz

 Get the ones with A6 & A7 broken out at the back edge of the board.
+Just make sure its the 3.3v version because you can’t direct-connect the SD cards to a 5v board.

 |‘Pre-assembled’ Nano V1.O Screw Terminal Expansion Board